Jan Smuts: A British Transvaal

 Smuts proved to be an effective leader, if unpopular.
 As Education Secretary, he had fights with the Dutch Reformed Church, of which he had once been a dedicated member, which demanded Calvinist teachings in schools.
 As Colonial Secretary, he opposed a movement for equal rights for South Asian workers, led by Mohandas Karamchand Gandhi.
 During the years of Transvaal self-government, nobody could avoid the predominant political debate of the day: South African unification.
 Ever since the British victory in the war, it was an inevitability, but it remained up to the South Africans to decide what sort of country would be formed, and how it would be formed.
 Smuts favoured a unitary state, with power centralised in Pretoria, with English as the only official language, and with a more inclusive electorate.
 To impress upon his compatriots his vision, he called a constitutional convention in Durban, in October 1908.

-There, Smuts was up against a hard-talking Orange River Colony delegation, who refused every one of Smuts' demands.
+There, Smuts was up against a hard-talking Orange River Colony delegation, who refused every one of Smuts's demands.
 Smuts had successfully predicted this opposition, and their objections, and tailored his own ambitions appropriately.
 He allowed compromise on the location of the capital, on the official language, and on suffrage, but he refused to budge on the fundamental structure of government.
 As the convention drew into autumn, the Orange leaders began to see a final compromise as necessary to secure the concessions that Smuts had already made.
-They agreed to Smuts' draft South African constitution, which was duly ratified by the South African colonies.
+They agreed to Smuts's draft South African constitution, which was duly ratified by the South African colonies.
 Smuts and Botha took the constitution to London, where it was passed by Parliament and given Royal Assent by King Edward VII in December 1909.